muratk5n/thirdwave/en/README.md

 ---

-Scott Adkins movies are like stock Jason Statham work with little better acting and somewhat better stories. *Accident Man* writing wasn't bad (apparently SA wrote it himself)
+Scott Adkins movies do resemble stock Jason Statham work sometimes, the acting and the story are little better. *Accident Man* writing was good (apparently SA wrote it himself)

 ---